-After leaving school with no qualifications, Roger rediscovered the purpose of education through understanding his heritage which changed his life.
+After leaving school without qualifications, Roger rediscovered the purpose of education through understanding his heritage which changed his life.
 He entered local government with no experience as a trainee Housing officer with no experience and became a senior manager.

 In his first book My American Odyssey, Roger reflects on the experiences of the first generation of Black-Britons born in the UK.
 Growing up within two cultures, through Thatcher’s turbulent 1980s to personally watching the inauguration of the first black man as the US president, Roger explores the influence of Black-British and African-American culture through the prism of civil-rights in education, religion, music, sport and now politics as he travels through the famed Deep-South of America.

-Roger writes regularly for a cultural online magazine Bristol 24/7 and appears as a pundit on BBC Bristol on the issues of race and social issues.
+Roger writes regularly for a cultural online magazine Bristol 24/7, Bristol Post and appears as a pundit on BBC Bristol on the issues of race and social issues.
 He works tirelessly to promote those from disadvantaged and diverse backgrounds who consider themselves without a voice or opportunity through his community consultancy 2morrow 2day!

 In sharing his story, an evocative combination of travelogue, history, and social commentary, Roger celebrates the lives of African-Americans, West Indians and Black Britons, from their roots of origin to the present day, as a new era of hope is not just dawning but continues to rise.